cwise24/snopsy/docs/module2/7_pipeline.rst

 .. role:: blue

+.. role:: green

 The figure below shows our new pipeline completed.
-You can click on the commit hash (green box) to view changes and in the :blue:`blue` box you will be able to download artifacts (if any) generated.
+You can click on the commit hash (:green:`green` box) to view changes and in the :blue:`blue` box you will be able to download artifacts (if any) generated.